Greg Young (footballer)

-Gregory James Young (born 25 April 1983) is an English semi-professional footballer who plays as a centre back for Rossington Main.
+Gregory James Young (born 25 April 1983) is an English professional footballer who plays as a centre back for Rossington Main, where he is also the clubs manager.

 Young started his career with Sheffield Wednesday's youth system and after being released in 2002 he joined Grimsby Town of the First Division.
 He made his first-team debut on the last day of the 2002–03 season with the team having already been relegated.
 Young suffered a second relegation the following season, in which he made 19 appearances.
 In 2004–05, he spent two periods on loan at Conference National club Northwich Victoria before joining Halifax Town in 2005.

 He made 35 appearances for Halifax in 2005–06 and started in the 2006 Conference National play-off final at the Walkers Stadium, which was lost to Hereford United.
 Following loans with former club Northwich and Conference North club Alfreton Town, he joined Altrincham in early 2008.
 He played for Altrincham as a semi-professional and after making over 100 appearances in two and a half seasons joined York City in 2010.
 After a season at the club he returned to Alfreton and has since played for Gainsborough Trinity, Buxton, Frickley Athletic, Mickleover Sports and Grantham Town.